ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #ImmunityCredentials #PublicHealthVsPrivacy.md

 * Jamie Lewis, Sarah (2020, March 23).
 Twitter Thread, 12/12 [#Opinion, Twitter].
   * Retrieved from https://twitter.com/sarahjamielewis/status/1242142313192644608?s=2.
   > KEYQUOTE: There is no such thing as a robust privacy preserving contact tracing tool because social graphs and location graphs are impossible to anonymity because anonymity is fundamentally about  removing social and location context - once you do that all that is left is the honour system.

 **My Twitter RT in to her thread**

 * Allen, Christopher (2020, March 23).
 Twitter Thread, 12/12 [#Opinion, Twitter].
   * Retrieved from https://twitter.com/ChristopherA/status/1244346104054865920.
-  > KEYQUOTE: Despite that I agree with those like @SarahJamieLewis that a key problem is that the task of #LocationPrivacy & real anonymity is extremely difficult, I do believe that in the short term we can be pragmatic & not suffer “the perfect is the enemy of the good.
-Regarding #LocationPrivacy we can share best practices, salute those doing the right thing, shame those who do not, and demonstrate our commitment to both the common good as well as to preventing individual harm.
-An effective Honor System is not the worst short-term outcome.
+  > KEYQUOTE: Despite that I agree with those like @SarahJamieLewis that a key problem is that the task of #LocationPrivacy & real anonymity is extremely difficult, I do believe that in the short term we can be pragmatic & not suffer “the perfect is the enemy of the good… An effective Honor System is not the worst short-term outcome.
 We also need to set the stage to invest in the much more difficult problems of solving these problems long-term.
-We need to fund things like deep requirements engineering, great user centric design including nudge/incentive/mechanism/ approaches, as well as implementing the latest secure code practices, privacy protocols, zk-proofs and other modern cryptographic security approaches, etc. For if we do not be somewhat pragmatic now & thus fail to set a stage for investment in a more ideal future, we risk that everything we are currently doing on the privacy front now.
-It will fail because in the end, no matter what we do everyone will be tracked at another layer.

 **W3C Credentials CG, where I am co-chair, regularly discusses privacy, and recently location privacy:**